DrMarkusVoss/pumla/README.md

   file paths handling in a way that it works across Windows and Unix platform, as I also do not have a Windows test platform at hand anymore.
-It is proven to run on my Macbook (Mojave) with Python 3.8.2 and Raspberry Pi 3 with Python 3.7.3.
+It is proven to run on my Macbook (Mojave) with Python 3.8.2 and Raspberry Pi 3 with Python 3.7.3 and pip3.
 - tested with PlantUML library v1.2021.7 (via the PyCharm Plugin "PlantUML integration" version 5.5.1)